MOKuper/matrix/README.md

 - The DatasourceReaderManager can be swapped out by any reader, or have multiple readers to support multiple files.
 - The transformers can be replaced or more can be added to support additional transformations or operations

 ### Infrastructure

 There is not much needed to get started.
-I did not implement a database, message brokers, caching and other infrastructural approaches, to save time and show my approach to the problem.
+I did not implement a database, message brokers, caching and other infrastructural approaches.

 I used Laravel's available solutions for this: The Job Dispatcher as (synchronous and local) command bus as (also synchronous and local) event bus.
 I did not abstract those pieces away, but with a simple contract it can be swapped out later by more advanced messaging infrastructure.

 ## Testing

 I did not fully test all code, but I tried to show some testing approaches for Unit, Integration and Feature testing.
-In general I aimed to show my approach to different tests and prove you can do well without mocking everything out.
+Generally I aimed to show my approach to different tests and prove you can do well without mocking everything out.
 This is also true for the Domain layer tests where I treat the Dataset and its dependencies as 1 unit (so including the transformers).

 ## Frontend